 When to Go

 Study abroad experiences range from short travel courses through JHU, such as Intersession Abroad, to summer programs, to semester- or year-long programs through JHU or other institutions.
 Most students study abroad during their junior year, but it may be more appropriate in the summer after the sophomore or junior year, especially if a student is pursuing a credit-intensive double-major or has changed majors in the middle of their academic career.
-More information about setting up a study abroad experience can be found at the JHU Study Abroad Office website.
+More information about setting up a study abroad experience can be found at the JHU Global Education Office website.

 Where to Go